 Common Health Problems

-Cross-eyed Siamese was common decades ago as the same gene the gives them colored points also results in faulty vision wiring in the brain.
+The most prevalent health concern for Siamese cats is an eye condition.
+Cross-eyed Siamese were common decades ago; the same gene the gave them colored points also resulted in faulty vision wiring in the brain.
 The tendency for crossed eyes was mostly bred out, but it still means that Siamese have less-acute vision than other cats and they are at more at risk of being hit by vehicles when outside after dark.

 Diet and Nutrition